 Buying anything is an emotional decision.
 Watch any Subaru commercial for proof.
 Even the tagline evokes our strongest emotion: “Love.
 It’s what makes a Subaru a Subaru.”
 But a car is a consumer good.
-Do emotions play a part in B2B sales?
-Until those purchases are made by Artificial Intelligence instead of people, the answer is a resounding YES!
-The same holds true for medical device marketing.
+Do emotions play a part in healthcare and medical sales?
+The answer is a resounding YES!

-You may be selling to a hospital or a physician, but SURPRISE!
-Humans, just like you, run them.
-Humans who are paying mortgages, planning vacations and trying to leave work on time in order to make it to their kid’s soccer match.
+You may be selling to a hospital, physicians or scientists, but SURPRISE, we're all humans, who pay mortgages, plan vacations and try to leave work on time to make it to their kid’s soccer match.
 And those humans are responsible for making the decision to buy your medical device over the one offered by another company.
 And no matter what the cold, hard data says, people still make an enormous portion of their decisions based on emotion.
 It’s how humans are built.

-Here are some ways to take emotion into consideration when selling your latest piece of medical equipment.
+Here are some ways to take emotion into consideration when selling your latest medical device?

 1. Make Your Marketing a Story